-For additional information on the University's graduate program in counseling (i.e., M.A.), see page 312.
+For additional information on the University's graduate program in counseling (i.e., M.A.), see page 307.

 The Integrated Undergraduate and Master of Arts program allows students who have completed all undergraduate general education requirements and met other academic requirements (listed below) to enroll in graduate Counseling courses during their senior year.
 The graduate courses will be taken as 400 level courses until the student has graduated with an undergraduate degree and is formally accepted into the Master of Arts in Counseling program.
 Students will not be accepted as graduate students until they have completed their Baccalaureate degree.
-Upon acceptance into the Counseling program, the student will petition the Registrar to transfer the 400 level counseling courses to a 500 level counseling courses cannot be substituted for undergraduate required courses or electives.
+Upon acceptance into the Counseling program, the student will petition the Registrar to transfer the 400 level counseling courses to a 500 level counseling courses in fulfillment of the degree requirements for the Master of Arts in Counseling.
+The Counseling program courses cannot be substituted for undergraduate required courses or electives.
 Students can take up to two courses as part of their undergraduate tuition, provided that the combined enrollment does not exceed 18 total credits in any semester.
 Students electing to take more than two graduate Counseling courses in their senior year will be charged the graduate tuition rate for those additional courses.